Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 # HIPAA Administrative Simplification Regulation Text
-**March 2013**
+### March 2013

 **(j)(1)** required by this section for six years from the date of its creation or the date when it last was in effect, whichever is later.

 **(k) Standard: Group health plans.**
-1. A group health plan is not subject to the standards or implementation specifications in paragraphs (a) through (f) and (i) of this section, to the extent that:
+(1) A group health plan is not subject to the standards or implementation specifications in paragraphs (a) through (f) and (i) of this section, to the extent that:
-- (i) The group health plan provides health benefits solely through an insurance contract with a health insurance issuer or an HMO; and
+(i) The group health plan provides health benefits solely through an insurance contract with a health insurance issuer or an HMO; and
-- (ii) The group health plan does not create or receive protected health information, except for:
+(ii) The group health plan does not create or receive protected health information, except for:
-- (A) Summary health information as defined in § 164.504(a); or
-- (B) Information on whether the individual is participating in the group health plan, or is enrolled in or has disenrolled from a health insurance issuer or HMO offered by the plan.
+(A) Summary health information as defined in § 164.504(a); or (B) Information on whether the individual is participating in the group health plan, or is enrolled in or has disenrolled from a health insurance issuer or HMO offered by the plan.

-2. A group health plan described in paragraph (k)(1) of this section is subject to the standard and implementation specification in paragraph (j) of this section only with respect to plan documents amended in accordance with § 164.504(f).
+(2) A group health plan described in paragraph (k)(1) of this section is subject to the standard and implementation specification in paragraph (j) of this section only with respect to plan documents amended in accordance with § 164.504(f).

-**[65 FR 82802, Dec.
+[65 FR 82802, Dec.
 28, 2000, as amended at 67 FR 53272, Aug.
 14, 2002; 71 FR 8433, Feb.
 16, 2006; 74 FR 42769, Aug.
-24, 2009]**
+24, 2009]

 **§ 164.532 Transition provisions.**
-(a) **Standard: Effect of prior authorizations.** Notwithstanding §§ 164.508 and 164.512(i), a covered entity may use or disclose protected health information, consistent with paragraphs (b) and (c) of this section, pursuant to an authorization or other express legal permission obtained from an individual permitting the use or disclosure of protected health information, informed consent of the individual to participate in research, a waiver of informed consent by an IRB, or a waiver of authorization in accordance with § 164.512(i)(1)(i).
+(a) Standard: Effect of prior authorizations.
+Notwithstanding §§ 164.508 and 164.512(i), a covered entity may use or disclose protected health information, consistent with paragraphs (b) and (c) of this section, pursuant to an authorization or other express legal permission obtained from an individual permitting the use or disclosure of protected health information, informed consent of the individual to participate in research, a waiver of informed consent by an IRB, or a waiver of authorization in accordance with § 164.512(i)(1)(i).

+**(b) Implementation specification:**
-(b) **Implementation specification: Effect of prior authorization for purposes other than research.** Notwithstanding any provisions in § 164.508, a covered entity may use or disclose protected health information that it created or received prior to the applicable compliance date of this subpart pursuant to an authorization or other express legal permission obtained from an individual prior to the applicable compliance date of this subpart, provided that the authorization or other express legal permission specifically permits such use or disclosure and there is no agreed-to restriction in accordance with § 164.522(a).
+Effect of prior authorization for purposes other than research.
+Notwithstanding any provisions in § 164.508, a covered entity may use or disclose protected health information that it created or received prior to the applicable compliance date of this subpart pursuant to an authorization or other express legal permission obtained from an individual prior to the applicable compliance date of this subpart, provided that the authorization or other express legal permission specifically permits such use or disclosure and there is no agreed-to restriction in accordance with § 164.522(a).

+**(c) Implementation specification:**
-(c) **Implementation specification: Effect of prior permission for research.** Notwithstanding any provisions in §§ 164.508 and 164.512(i), a covered entity may, to the extent allowed by one of the following permissions, use or disclose, for research, protected health information that it created or received either before or after the applicable compliance date of this subpart, provided that there is no agreed-to restriction in accordance with § 164.522(a), and the covered entity has obtained, prior to the applicable compliance date, either:
+Effect of prior permission for research.
+Notwithstanding any provisions in §§ 164.508 and 164.512(i), a covered entity may, to the extent allowed by one of the following permissions, use or disclose, for research, protected health information that it created or received either before or after the applicable compliance date of this subpart, provided that there is no agreed-to restriction in accordance with § 164.522(a), and the covered entity has obtained, prior to the applicable compliance date, either:
-- (1) An authorization or other express legal permission from an individual to use or disclose protected health information for the research;
+(1) An authorization or other express legal permission from an individual to use or disclose protected health information for the research;
-- (2) The informed consent of the individual to participate in the research;
+(2) The informed consent of the individual to participate in the research;
-- (3) A waiver, by an IRB, of informed consent for the research, in accordance with 7 CFR 1c.116(d), 10 CFR 745.116(d), 14 CFR 1230.116(d), 15 CFR 27.116(d), 16 CFR 1028.116(d), 21 CFR 50.24, 22 CFR 225.116(d), 24 CFR 60.116(d), 28 CFR 46.116(d), 32 CFR 219.116(d), 34 CFR 97.116(d), 38 CFR 16.116(d), 40 CFR 26.116(d), 45 CFR 46.116(d), 45 CFR 690.116(d), or 49 CFR 11.116(d), provided that a covered entity must obtain authorization in accordance with § 164.508 if, after the compliance date, informed consent is sought from an individual participating in the research; or
-- (4) A waiver of authorization in accordance with § 164.512(i)(1)(i).
+(4) A waiver of authorization in accordance with § 164.512(i)(1)(i).

+**(d) Standard:**
-(d) **Standard: Effect of prior contracts or other arrangements with business associates.** Notwithstanding any other provisions of this part, a covered entity, or business associate with respect to a subcontractor, may disclose protected health information to a business associate and may allow a business associate to create, receive, maintain, or transmit protected health information on its behalf pursuant to a written contract or other written arrangement with such business associate that does not comply with §§ 164.308(b), 164.314(a), 164.502(e), and 164.504(e), only in accordance with paragraph (e) of this section.
+Effect of prior contracts or other arrangements with business associates.
+Notwithstanding any other provisions of this part, a covered entity, or business associate with respect to a subcontractor, may disclose protected health information to a business associate and may allow a business associate to create, receive, maintain, or transmit protected health information on its behalf pursuant to a written contract or other written arrangement with such business associate that does not comply with §§ 164.308(b), 164.314(a), 164.502(e), and 164.504(e), only in accordance with paragraph (e) of this section.

-(e) **Implementation specification: Deemed compliance.**
+**(e) Implementation specification:**
-1. **Qualification.** Notwithstanding other sections of this part, a covered entity, or business associate with respect to a subcontractor, is deemed to be in compliance with the documentation and contract requirements of §§ 164.308(b), 164.314(a), 164.502(e), and 164.504(e), with respect to a particular business associate relationship, for the time period set forth in paragraph (e)(2) of this section, if:
+Deemed compliance.
+(1) Qualification.
+Notwithstanding other sections of this part, a covered entity, or business associate with respect to a subcontractor, is deemed to be in compliance with the documentation and contract requirements of §§ 164.308(b), 164.314(a), 164.502(e), and 164.504(e), with respect to a particular business associate relationship, for the time period set forth in paragraph (e)(2) of this section, if:
 114